Remember the spring

-Dr Hain is also the co-editor of the Oxford Textbook of Palliative Care for Children (1st and 2nd Edition) together with Dr Ann Goldman and Dr Stephen Liben, a highly respected Canadian pioneer who began a CPC programme in Montreal in 1995.
+Dr Hain is also the co-editor of the Oxford Textbook of Palliative Care for Children (1st, 2nd and 3rd Editions) together with Dr Ann Goldman and Dr Stephen Liben, a highly respected Canadian pioneer who began a CPC programme in Montreal in 1995.

 One of the most influential and far-reaching developments for nurses has been Prof Betty Ferrel’s ELNEC (End of Life Nursing Education Consortium) which provides innovative education for nurses in many countries.